 MUSEUMS & GALLERIES

 MARCO ISLAND HISTORICAL MUSEUM - Providing a glimpse into the unique past of our area this beautiful new museum is now almost complete.
 It features the Calusa Gallery which traces Marco's history from its geological formation, through the times of the Archaic Indians, the Muspa and Calusa Indians and the discovery of the world famous Key Marco Cat..
-Another exhibit details the development of Modern Marco and a third exhibit, the Pioneer Room, has just opened.
-The Windows & Doors to History exhibition, which has also just opened, is one of a kind, featuring 24 faux windows and doors depicting vivid scenes spanning 6,000 years of Marco Island history from the Pleistocene, Archaic, Glades and Calusa periods to the pioneer period and modern Marco.
+Another exhibit details the development of Modern Marco and a third exhibit, the Pioneer Room opened this season.
+The Windows & Doors to History exhibition, which has also recently opened, is one of a kind, featuring 24 faux windows and doors depicting vivid scenes spanning 6,000 years of Marco Island history from the Pleistocene, Archaic, Glades and Calusa periods to the pioneer period and modern Marco.
 Original works of art were created by seven renowned artists for transfer to the faux windows and doors that encircle the outside walls of the Museum complex buildings.
 Participating artists are John Agnew, Paul Arsenault, Merald Clark, Muffy Clark Gill, Tara O’Neill, Jarrett Stinchcomb and Malenda Trick.
 The next target in MIHS’s sights is to bring home on loan some of the Key Marco Calusa artifacts, including the Key Marco Cat, excavated during Frank Hamilton Cushing’s world-famous 1896 archaeological expedition.

 There's also a great little gift shop and other traveling exhibitions so this museum is definitely worth a visit and a great rainy day activity.
 Open Tuesday-Saturday 9am-4pm. www.themihs.org.
 180 Heathwood Drive.
 Map 1 (7D) MARCO ISLAND CENTER FOR THE ARTS - Art galleries, classes & workshops as well as a gift shop featuring local artists' work.. www.marcoislandart.org.
 1010 Winterberry Dr. Map1 (8C) 239.394.4221